 Dickinson-Exley House (x2) | 14 & 16 W Duffy Street

 The grey-blue house on the right is known as the Dickinson-Exley House, circa 1890.
 The green one next door is circa 1891.
 The homes truly are “twins” and utilize the same design plan.
 It's pretty spectacular to see them up-close and get a peek at all the details!
 They're located one block south of Forsyth Park.

 I can't imagine how much it would cost to maintain these homes.
 A new coat of paint alone would probably cost well over $10,000.
 The biggest expense I had for my house here in Savannah this year was a new metal roof, and that cost more than $18,000 when it was all said and done.

 The roofline on these two homes is much higher and the pitches are much steeper than my house, so I'd estimate it would cost more than $25,000 to have a new colored metal roof (like the red one on the Dickinson-Exley House) installed.
 Cha-ching!!

 The Gingerbread House Savannah | 1921 Bull Street

 The Gingerbread House isn't technically in the Victorian District, but it's such a famous house that I had to include it in this post!
 It's a little less than 10 blocks south of Forsyth Park (I'd consider it more in the Starland District), and it's next to a great little coffee shop called Foxy Loxy.

 It currently serves as an event center, so if you're planning a wedding in Savannah you might want to check it out.
 They keep the gates locked, so you can only photograph it from the sidewalk.

-Movie Locations in Savannah's Victorian District
+Movie Locations in the Victorian District